pauljickling/notes/javascript/react/react.md

 # React Notes

-React is an unopinionated Javascript library for building out the UI of your web app.
+React is an unopinionated JavaScript library for building out the UI of your web app.
 You can learn more about React [here](https://reactjs.org/docs/getting-started.html).

 ## Startup